 As schools progressively move to online enrolment systems, the applications are being transferred to digital forms as well.
 These are usually longer forms, as schools require lots of different pieces of information in order to accurately process a student's enrolment application.

 Giving away data is a big deal, so it's important that you make sure your target audience knows exactly what information you need and why they're giving it to you.
 Using clear labels throughout also helps ensure you collect the highest quality data.
-Here's where you need to ensure your form labeling is as clear as possible.
+Here's where you need to ensure your form labelling is as clear as possible.

 Include a title at the top allows visitors to easily confirm which form they're completing (e.g. "Request a prospectus").
 You can also include a brief one-line description explaining why you need their information, such as “Complete your contact details and address so that we can send you a school prospectus.”